Jessie Hunt

-Jessica Jane Hunt (born January 10, 2002) is an American soccer player who plays as a midfielder for Sporting JAX of the USL Super League.
-She played collegiately for the University of Wisconsin–Madison and Northeastern University.
+Jessica Jane Hunt (born January 10, 2002) is an American soccer player who plays as a midfielder.
+She played college soccer for the Wisconsin Badgers and the Northeastern Huskies before starting her professional career with Sporting JAX of the USL Super League.

-Early life and youth career
+Early life

-Born in Ohio, Hunt grew up in Edina, Minnesota, and attended Edina High School, where she earned all-conference honors as a sophomore and all-state honors as a junior.
+Hunt grew up in Edina, Minnesota, and attended Edina High School, where she earned all-conference honors as a sophomore and all-state honors as a junior.
 She captained the team as a senior but was sidelined due to injury.
 She also played club soccer with the Minnesota Thunder in the ECNL, helping the team win the 2018 ECNL Midwest Championship and reach the national quarterfinals in both 2017 and 2018.
 In 2016, Hunt was invited to the U.S. Soccer Region II ODP Camp.
 She was also a standout student, earning three Academic All-State honors, recognition as a National Merit Commended Scholar, and receiving the National Book Award.